codeangler/devops-code-challenges/challenges/fix-terraform-module.md

 Use terraform and Google provider doucmentation and your experiences to fix the [fix-this-terraform-module](./fix-this-terraform-module/) terraform module contained in this repo.
 You can use Google search, documentation, and terraform commands to help you fix the module.

+Note: The default workspace is considered production, and any other workspace is considered non-production.

 ## Module Requirements

 This module meet the following requirements: